-A Dominant polycystic kidney disease
+A Polycystic kidney disease

-C Renal artery atherosclerosis
+C Renal atherosclerosis

-D Simple renal cortical cysts
+D Simple cortical cysts

-E Recurrent urinary tract infection
+E Recurrent pyelonephritis infection

 A clinical study is performed with pediatric subjects who had a diagnosis of minimal change disease.
 These patients were observed to have prominent periorbital edema at diagnosis.
 Laboratory test findings from serum and urine tests were analyzed.
-Which of the following laboratory test findings is most likely to have been consistently present in these subjects?.
+Which of the following urinalysis test findings is most likely to have been consistently present in these subjects?.

-A Nitrite positive urinalysis specimen
+A Nitrite positive